sm1lexops/aws-bootcamp-cruddur-2023/journal/week6.md

   --image-tag-mutability MUTABLE
 ```

-> Should get success json answer

-## Push your first container

 * 1. Retrieve an authentication token and authenticate your Docker client to your registry.
 Use the AWS CLI: